ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Plane
 ~~~~~

-The plane will land at it's current location or proceed to the (non-zero)
+The plane will land at its current location or proceed to the (non-zero)
 lat/lon coordinates provided beginning with current altitude.
 Information on the parameters used to
 control the landing are provided in :ref:`LAND flight mode <plane:land-mode>`.